-In her practice, Gaya Lastovjak explores human emotions, behaviors, and current global events.
-Her work is deeply rooted in philosophical anthropology and psychology, focusing on the existential structure of the human being and their place in the world.
-She examines the complexities of the psyche, addressing both the virtues and shadows of human nature, as well as the ways individuals adapt to diverse life situations.
-Gaya’s portfolio is formally diverse, ranging from her primary figurative works to geometric and minimalist compositions.
-By simplifying form, she enhances the clarity of her message while maintaining aesthetic balance.
-For the artist, a work of art should transcend its decorative function; it is intended to serve as a voice in important conversations, offering viewers a space for reflection on the human condition and the surrounding world.
+In her artistic endeavors, Lastovjak also examines contemporary global phenomena.
+Her works are deeply rooted in philosophical anthropology and psychology, focusing on the existential essence of humanity and its position in the world.
+She analyzes the complexity of the human mind, as well as how individuals cope with various life situations.
+Gaya’s body of work presents a variety of styles – from her main figurative pieces to geometric and minimalist forms, all maintained in a single signature convention.
+For her, art should serve as a voice in significant conversations, offering viewers a space for reflection on the human experience and the world around them.

 Publications & Interviews